 He's still in the process of working out the odds and ends of having new teeth, and he does a nice job explaining some of the things you might not think about when it comes to getting dentures.

-He also goes over some of the things he likes about having implant dentures instead of regular dentures.
-One of those things is that he doesn't have to use dental glue anymore, food tastes better and overall they are more comfortable.
+He also goes over some of the aspects he likes about having implant dentures instead of regular dentures, including that he doesn't have to use dental glue anymore, food tastes better, and overall they are more comfortable.